zrythm/zrythm/doc/user/editing/timeline/arranger.rst

 Creating
 ~~~~~~~~
-In select (default) mode, all objects are created by
+Using the select (default) tool, all objects are
-double clicking inside the arranger and dragging,
+created by double clicking inside the arranger and
-then releasing when you are satisfied with the
+dragging, then releasing when you are satisfied
-position/size.
+with the position/size.

-For creating objects in other modes, see
+For creating objects using other tools, see
-:ref:`edit-modes`.
+:ref:`edit-tools`.

 Moving
 ~~~~~~